-If delicious Indian curries tempt you and you are a mushroom lover too then today's easy mushroom masala recipe is just for you.
+If delicious Indian curries tempt you and you are a mushroom lover too then today's easy mushroom masala curry recipe is just for you.

 It's also one of my favorite vegetarian curries because it's very easy to make, tastes delicious, always turns out great, and is loved by everyone.